suncoast-devs/handbook/content/curriculum/fundamentals/static-sites/assignments/README.md

 ## Phase 1 - Hello, World.

-* Create a single-page website with valid, well-formed, markup
+- Create a single-page website with valid, well-formed, markup
-* Push the source code to GitHub
+- Push the source code to GitHub
-* Publish the page on the web
+- Publish the page on the web

-## Phase 2
+## Phase 2 - Expanding your world

-* Basic CSS applied type and colors.
+- Basic CSS applied type and colors.
 Valid, well-formed CSS included via `<link>` tag.
 It should include at least three images.
-* Add 1-2 more pages, linking to them with navigation that is continuous across each page.
+- Add 1-2 more pages, linking to them with navigation that is continuous across each page.

-## Phase 3
+## Phase 3 - Octodex

 Create a responsive layout for your page and add considerable polish.

+## Phase 4 - Portfolio Page

+Create a faithful reproduction of an intermediate level layout.